st23am/PhoenixReactReduxStarter/talk.md

  - Three Philosophies

 ### The Client just another Node in the Distributed System
+ - Actions
+   Tell What happened in your Application

  - Reducer Pattern

+   Tell How the state will changed based on what happened.

+   `(previousState, action) => newState`

+   "It’s a good idea to think of its shape before writing any code.
+What’s the minimal representation of your app’s state as an object?"

    - Compare to GenServer